algolia/algoliasearch-client-javascript/README.md

 **Browser only**

-Queries will be stored in a ```cache``` inside your JavaScript ```Index``` and ```AlgoliaSearch``` objects to avoid performing the same API calls twice.
+To avoid performing the same API calls twice **search** results will be stored in a `cache` that will be tied to your JavaScript `client` and `index` objects.

 It's particularly useful when your users are deleting characters or words from the current query but has a chance of ending up with outdated results if the page isn't refreshed for some time.

-To address this issue, be sure to clear the cache every X minutes to ensure you have up to date results:
+If at any point you want to clear the cache, just do this:

 ```js
 // clear the queries cache
 index.clearCache();